These light and fluffy gluten-free waffles are a favourite weekend breakfast of ours, served with a drizzle of maple syrup and seasonal fresh fruit.

 - In a large bowl, whisk the flour, baking powder and sugar, if using, together.

-- In another bowl whisk the cooled butter with the milk, eggs and vanilla bean paste together until fluffy with a balloon whisk.
+- In another bowl whisk the cooled butter with the milk, eggs and vanilla bean paste until fluffy with a balloon whisk.

 - Pour the egg mixture into the dry ingredients and whisk with the balloon whisk until no lumps remain.